rodrigueg/rodrigueg.github.io/content/teaching.md

 ---
 <!-- {{< katex >}} -->

-You will find here all the courses I teach.
+Here you can find the complete list of courses taught by Rodrigue.

 ## University of New Caledonia
 <div style="margin-bottom:-35px; margin-top:-25px; font-size:0.95rem">